 - Ensure that all your drivers are updated

-Part 3: Get The Best iTunes Alternative to Avoid iTunes Crashing
+3: Use iTunes Alternative Way to Completely Avoid iTunes Crashing

 As you may see, there are simply a plethora of errors that can happen when you use iTunes.
 As such, it is a good idea to always have an alternative app that can allow you to perform iOS file transfers between your iDevices and PC without any unnecessary hassle.

-How to Transfer iTunes Media Files to iPhone?
+How to Sync iTunes Media to iPhone without Losing Data

 Step 1.
 Launch TunesMate and connect your device to the computer.